Pounds (£) and Hashes (#)

 But you wouldn’t want to go back, would you?

-If you always get a # when you want a £ then the wrong keyboard layout is loading up when you start up.
+If you always get a # when you want a £ then the wrong keyboard layout is loaded.
 To load a UK keyboard at boot time:

 Pounds and hashes in Windows 10